logicalclocks/machine-learning-api/docs/quickstart.md

 ### HSML library

 The Hopsworks model registry library is called `hsml` (**H**opswork**s** **M**achine **L**earning).
 The library is Apache V2 licensed and available [here](https://github.com/logicalclocks/machine-learning-api).
-The library is currently available for Python.
+The library currently comes with a Python SDK.
 If you want to connect to the Model Registry from outside Hopsworks, see our [integration guides](setup.md).

 The library is build around metadata-objects, representing entities within the Model Registry.
 You can modify metadata by changing it in the metadata-objects and subsequently persisting it to the Model Registry.
 In fact, the Model Registry itself is also represented by an object.
 Furthermore, these objects have methods to save model artifacts along with the entities in the model registry.